19hours/sg-statutes/Acts/Securities and Futures Act.md

 (14) The Authority may exempt any person or class of persons from this section, subject to such conditions or restrictions as may be determined by the Authority.

-(15) Any person who contravenes any of the conditions or restrictions specified in the order made under subsection (14) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.
+(15) Any person who contravenes any of the conditions or restrictions imposed under subsection (14) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.

 ### Persons liable on prospectus or profile statement to inform person making offer or invitation about certain deficiencies

-252\.—(1) A person referred to in section 254 (3) (other than paragraph (a)) shall notify in writing the person making the offer of shares, debentures, or units of shares or debentures, for subscription or purchase, or the invitation to subscribe for or purchase shares, debentures, or units of shares or debentures, as soon as practicable, if he becomes aware at any time after the prospectus or profile statement is registered by the Authority but before the close of the offer or invitation that —
+252\.—(1) A person referred to in section 254(3) (other than paragraph (a)) shall notify in writing the person making the offer of shares, debentures, or units of shares or debentures, for subscription or purchase, or the invitation to subscribe for or purchase shares, debentures, or units of shares or debentures, as soon as practicable, if he becomes aware at any time after the prospectus or profile statement is registered by the Authority but before the close of the offer or invitation that —

 (a) a statement or matter in the prospectus or the profile statement is false or misleading;